Easy Spanish Meat Recipes – Authentic and Flavorful

 My Personal Connection to Spanish Meat Dishes

-Growing up, meat wasn’t the star of every meal.
-In my family, we enjoyed small portions, balanced by the abundant variety of vegetables, legumes, and, of course, seafood Spain is famous for.
+Growing up, meat wasn't the centerpiece of every meal.
+In my family, it was more of a supporting character.
+Smaller portions, balanced by vegetables, legumes, and the seafood Spain is so well-known for.

 And while the country is putting money into animal welfare and trying to make farming more sustainable, it’s still a tricky balance.
 Tradition runs deep here, but so does the pressure to keep up with demand.

-Hopefully, they'll keep building on that and get more support behind it.
+Hopefully, they'll continue on that and get more support behind it.
 It’s one thing to raise pigs the old way, but doing it responsibly today is a whole other challenge.
 Still, it’s good to see they’re at least trying to do better.

-Here are some must-try traditional Spanish meat dishes that are beloved across the country:
+Here are some traditional Spanish meat dishes to try that are beloved across the country:

 • Rabo de Toro – Slow-cooked oxtail stew until the meat falls off the bone.
 Deep, rich, and perfect with red wine.